 Image of the Gideon's Bakehouse Cookie copycat cut in half and stacked on top of each other

-If you aren’t familiar, Gideon’s Bakehouse started out as a tiny bakery in Orlando’s East End Market.
-The bakery quickly rose to prominence becoming famous for its nearly 1/2 pound bakery-style cookies.
-This iconic bakery has gained international attention being hailed as having the best cookies in Orlando to the best on Planet Earth.
-Trip Advisor awarded Gideon’s Bakehouse cookies as “One of the Five Foods You Have to Eat in the U.S. Before You Die.”
+Gideon’s Bakehouse began as a small bakery in Orlando’s East End Market, quickly gaining fame for its nearly 1/2 pound cookies.
+This iconic bakery has earned international acclaim, being hailed as having the best cookies in Orlando and even on Earth.
+Trip Advisor named Gideon’s cookies as “One of the Five Foods You Have to Eat in the U.S. Before You Die.

-While I can’t say this recipe is an exact replica of a Gideon’s Bakehouse cookie, I am giving you a gooey, thick, and ginormous bakery-style cookie recipe you can make from home (and save yourself a few hours waiting in line!).
-This cookie is ridiculously rich, thick chewy, and seriously OVER-loaded with chocolate!
+While I can’t claim this recipe is an exact replica, I’m offering you a gooey, thick, and massive bakery-style cookie you can make at home—no long lines required!
+This cookie is ridiculously rich, thick, chewy, and seriously overloaded with chocolate.

 Not sure about a chocolate-covered, nearly 1/2 pound cookie?
 Try our regular-sized chewy chocolate chip cookies instead!